tbm00/Item64/README.md

 - Has DeluxeCombat check that prevents explosions entirely if PVP is toggled off for any affected players.

 **`AREA_BREAK`**
-- Breaks items in a defined radius.
+- Breaks blocks in a defined radius.
 - Applicable to pickaxes, axes, and shovels.
 - Type `3D` will break a cube, `2D` will break a plane.
-- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have buil perms in affected area.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms in affected area.

+**`SMITH_BREAK`**
+- Breaks block and cooks it if its stone, iron ore, copper ore, gold ore, or ancient debris.
+- Applicable to pickaxes.
+- Has WorldGuard & GriefDefender checks that prevents block damage if user doesn't have build perms on affected block.

 **`CONSUMABLE`**
 - Runs commands and/or gives potion effects on item consumption.